mengporly-git/deeplinks-qr/README.md

 }
 ```

-Replace `assets/logo.png` with your own PNG, or add another image anywhere under
-`assets/` and update `logoPath`.
-Keep the image filename lowercase and avoid
-spaces for the most reliable web deployment.

-The store URL values prefill the browser form when they are not placeholders.
+The App Store and Google Play values prefill the form when they are not
-The app-name input intentionally starts empty.
-Rebuild and redeploy after
+placeholders.
+The app-name input starts empty.
+Keep all store links as complete
-changing configuration defaults.

-The logo control opens a local image picker.
-Selected images are resized and
-compressed before being embedded in the smart link so the generated QR remains
-portable across devices.
-The logo is also placed in the center of the QR image.
-If no image is selected, `assets/logo.png` is used.

-The generated result includes a **Download QR** button that saves the complete
-QR and centered logo as a PNG image.
+HTTPS URLs.

+Replace the contents of `assets/logo.png` to customize the landing page.
+Keep
+the filename lowercase and without spaces for reliable web deployment.
+Rebuild
+and redeploy after changing assets or configuration.

-## 2. Run locally
+## Run locally

 From this project folder: